FineUploader/server-examples/readme.md

-# Server-Side Notes & Requirements - Version 3.1.1 #
+# Server-Side Notes & Requirements #

 ## Handling the request (defaults) ##
 By default Fine Uploader will send the file in the body of a multipart encoded POST request.
 The filename will be encoded in